-Metal roofs are long lasting and reflective, plus can be 100 percent recyclable.
+Metal roofs are long-lasting and reflective, plus can be 100 percent recyclable.
 They have a lifespan of over 50 years, so the repair costs are minimal, and they are a good choice for anyone who plans on collecting rainwater for the garden.
 In snowy areas, the snow slides off easily, preventing the build-up of ice dams, which can be a pricy roof repair job.

-This type is especially popular in many southern areas with a heavy Spanish influence.
+This type is especially popular in many southern areas with a strong Spanish influence.
 The classic red curvy design is historical and timeless, but it also is eco-friendly and can last up to a century.
 However, they are also more expensive than other roofing materials.

 Recycling shingles is a great way to reuse resources for future generations.
 They can closely mimic the look of slate and clay roofs, giving homeowners that distinctive look without the price.
-The main eco-benefit is keeping old shingles out of landfills, and also saving on the processing and creation of brand new ones, since the old materials often look as good as brand new.
+The main eco-benefit is keeping old shingles out of landfills, and also saving on the processing and creation of brand new ones since the old materials often look as good as brand new.

 This option is often associated with hippies and tree huggers, but it is also very economical, especially if you love gardening but lack open spaces.
 The plants moderate the urban heat island effect and cleanse the air around your home.
-They add extra cooling and insulation, and lower the runoff impact of heavy rains.
+They add extra cooling and insulation and lower the runoff impact of heavy rains.
 However, adding the plants and soil is pricey and often requires structural reinforcement in existing homes.